 Those risks could be the potential use of forced or child workforce, and despite the low level of risk perceived, during 2018 we have taken specific steps in order to document our commitment with a total respect of human rights, both, in the Nordic subgroup, and in our supply chain.
-First through our own code of ethics, to ensure compliance not just with the basic Universal Declaration of Human Rights proclaimed by the UN in its assembly in Paris on the 10^{th} of December 1948, but going beyond on ensuring respect and equal level of chances for every colleague (more details in the article 2 of our Code of Ethics).
+First through our own code of ethics, to ensure compliance not just with the basic Universal Declaration of Human Rights proclaimed by the UN in its assembly in Paris on the $10^{\text{th}}$ of December 1948, but going beyond on ensuring respect and equal level of chances for every colleague (more details in the article 2 of our Code of Ethics).
 Then through our suppliers' code of conduct to ensure that our final products offered to the market are absolutely respecting the mentioned human rights' principles.

-The suppliers' code of conduct was agreed internally during the exercise 2018 and is being distributed to our supplying partners as this report is finished.
-Our objective for the end of 2019 is to have more than 90% of our supplying operations covered by this document.
+The suppliers' code of conduct was agreed internally during the exercise 2018 and is being distributed to our intercompany supplying partners during 2019.
+For most of the ACO affiliates that means a cover of 100% of their supplies.
+The objective for 2020 is to include also the third party partners.